brettz9/atyourcommand/README.md

 webappfind options not only in the file browser but also on right-click on the file icon); also to support right-click open with... for webappfind behavior
-1. As with "open with browser" site prefs, make filebrowser-enhanced context menu and right-click on webappfind icon sensitive to site prefs so right-click arguments can optionally be remembered; share options across all of these addons?

 # To-dos related to context-aware power-use or web-desktop interaction but beyond current scope of atyourcommand

 1. https://github.com/piroor/ctxextensions (restartless and to AMO?);
 support not only full custom control over context menu, but also toolbar, menu, add-on bar, key command, etc.

 # Inspiration